The Computer Vision Industry

 Iteris (Santa Ana, California).
 Real-time traffic management and signaling using video detection.

 MobilEye (Jerusalem, Israel).
 Vision systems that warn automobile drivers of danger, provide adaptive cruise control, and give driver assistance such as active braking.
-Systems are available in certain cars from BMW, Volvo, GM, and others.
+Systems are currently available in certain cars from BMW, Volvo, GM, and others.

 Eye and Head Tracking